Students, Parents Upset With Caged Tiger At Prom

 Staff and student organizers spruced up the room with jungle themed decorations and made arrangements for several animals to be brought in.
 Among them was a tiger in a cage.

-This angered some who sais it was animal abuse for the sake of entertainment.
+This angered some who said it was animal abuse for the sake of entertainment.

 Castellanos faults the school staff who arranged for the animals to be brought in.